Antrac1t/HomeAssistant-WasteCollection/README.md

 Clone this repository or download the source code as a zip file and add/merge the `custom_components/` folder with its contents in your configuration directory.

 ### Step 2: Create JSON file
 In repository is saved example of json file called svoz_odpadu.json.
-Define all weeks in year and assign them yours type of waste collection
+Define all weeks in year and assign them yours type of waste collection (1 to n types and Status)
 ```yaml
 {
     "week": 1,